Scottish Fold: Legislation

-Legal bans on the breeding and sometimes sale of Folds have been enacted in several countries, including Australia, Austria, Belgium, Netherlands, Norway, and Scotland, due to the breed's health issues, especially deformities and pain caused by osteochondrodysplasia, which results in abnormalities in bone and cartilage throughout the body.
-Some of the major cat registries, such as the GCCF and FIFe, do not recognise, nor allow for the registry and competition showing of, Scottish folds.
+Legal bans on the breeding and sometimes sale of Folds have been enacted in several countries, including Australia, Austria, Belgium, the Netherlands, Norway, Scotland, and Sweden, due to the breed's health issues, especially deformities and pain caused by FOCD, which results in abnormalities in bone and cartilage throughout the body.
+Some of the major cat registries, such as the GCCF and FIFe, do not recognise Scottish Folds, nor allow for the registry and competition in shows.